Michael Svensson

 Michael Lennart Svensson (born 25 November 1975) is a Swedish former professional footballer who played as a centre back.
 He represented IFK Värnamo, Halmstads BK, Troyes, and Southampton during a career that spanned between 1995 and 2013.
 A full international between 1999 and 2003, he won 25 caps for the Sweden national team and was part of their squad for the 2002 FIFA World Cup.

 Club career

 Early career

 Svensson started his career in his home country, playing for various Swedish clubs including IFK Värnamo and Halmstads BK.
 He began to be noticed by bigger clubs when Halmstads BK won the Swedish championship in 2000.

+Troyes

 He was transferred to Troyes AC in 2001, helping the club to seventh position in the French First Division in his only season.
 On 25 June 2002, Svensson was signed by Premier League club Southampton F.C. for £2m.

 Southampton

 Svensson arrived at Southampton just after being a member of Sweden's squad at the 2002 World Cup.
 He immediately struck up a rapport with Claus Lundekvam at the centre of the Saints defence.
 He is a tough tackling, no nonsense centre-half but likes to play the ball out of defence and get forward to help out in attack.
 His nickname with both fans and press is "Killer".

 Svensson holds the honour of scoring the last ever competitive goal at Maine Road on 11 May 2003, in a game won by Southampton 1–0.

 Due to a serious knee injury sustained at the end of the 2003–04 season, he missed the entire 2004–05 season.
 He returned to action in October 2005 but, after only seven games, he broke down again and remained out of action for the remainder of the 2005–06 season.
 He failed to return to full fitness in time for the start of the 2006–07 championship season due to a kick in the knee during an Aldershot reserves game in the 2006 pre-season.
 Since then, he has flown to Germany to continue treatment with FC Bayern Munich doctor Hans-Wilhelm Müller-Wohlfahrt.
 On 23 May 2007, it was announced that Svensson would undergo further surgery in an attempt to save his career.
 The procedure was expected to put him out of action for over a year, throwing a major question mark over his future.
 His contract with the Saints expired on 30 June 2007, and was not renewed as Southampton face up to the financial realities of a third season in the Championship.